nitinls/azure-best-practices/README.md

 servive now
 new relic for mobile services
 slack integration
-screen shot for capturing screen
+screen shot for capturing screen to the slack

 this will tigger